codebydant/iTree3DMap/README.md

 *Note:*
 <p align="justify">
-Just for OpenMVG compilation: If OpenMVG compiled without error and is not working, add this line to the cmake command for compilation:
+Just for OpenMVG compilation: If OpenMVG compiled without error and is not working; compile OpenMVG with this line:

 	cmake -DTARGET_ARCHITECTURE=generic ../src/

-and compile again.
 </p>